 Originally published on September 17, 2018, updated on April 7, 2021.

-This basic vegan overnight oats recipe is easy to make and they’re great for meal planning.
+These basic overnight oats with flaxseed are easy to make and they’re great for meal planning.
 They contain just five simple ingredients.

 Add the oats, ground flaxseed, syrup, milk, and raisins (or peanut butter) to a small mason jar or another container with a lid.
 Start with 1 teaspoon of maple syrup, if it's not sweet enough add another teaspoon.